ntpoppe/sharply/README.md

 ServerSettings__ServerUri=http://localhost:8000
 JWT__Key=override_this_key_here
 ```
 - **ConnectionString_DefaultConnection**: Defines the database connection string.
-To change, set this value to, for example, `Data Source=exampleDatabase.db`
+Sharply uses SQLIte.
+To change the connection string, set this value to, for example, `Data Source=exampleDatabase.db`
 - **ServerSettings_ServerUri**: The URI of the server backend.
 This should point where your server is hosted.
 - **JWT__Key**: A key used for signing and validating tokens.
 Must be at least 128 bits.
 Replace this with a randomly generated string.